-Storm Damage Claim Help NC: Be it wind damage, hail, tornadoes, or hurricane damage to your home – insurance companies just don’t want to pay what you are entitled to.
+Storm Damage Claims Help NC: Be it wind damage, hail, tornadoes, or hurricane damage to your home – insurance companies just don’t want to pay what you are entitled to.
 We have been explaining this to policyholders for years.

 Here is two additional policyholder stories by Wink News showing how unreasonable and thoughtless insurance carriers really are.
 Don’t be a victim of their delay, deny, defend game.
 Get answers to your storm damage claim questions at NO COST.
 919-400-6440